Skip to main content

 OpenTofu automatically creates or updates the dependency lock file each time you run the tofu init command.
 You should include this file in your version control repository so that you can discuss potential changes to your external dependencies via code review, just as you would discuss potential changes to your configuration itself.

 The dependency lock file uses the same low-level syntax as the main OpenTofu language, but the dependency lock file is not itself an OpenTofu language configuration file.
-It is named with the suffix .hcl instead of .tf in order to signify that difference.
+It is named with the suffix .hcl instead of .tf or .tofu in order to signify that difference.

 Dependency Installation Behavior